Unsupported Child’s Benefit

 - not be the child or young person's natural or adoptive parent or step-parent.

-You or the child or young person must normally live in New Zealand.
+You and the child or young person must normally live in New Zealand.

 You'll need to apply for Child Support from the child's parents.
 This money goes to the government to help cover what we pay you.
 You'll also need to attend a Family Meeting (if you haven't already had a Family Group Conference) to confirm that there has been a family breakdown and that you'll be the main caregiver for the next 12 months.